-Through this work, we have enhanced our curriculum and developed the following 5-part approach to safety for our Creativity 2020 season (use the links below to jump to each section):
+Through this work, we have enhanced our curriculum and developed the following 5-part approach to safety for classes.
+Read a summary of our approach to safety in class here or read more below.

 Our team continues to gather, verify, and monitor CDC guidance along with guidelines and requirements at state, county, and park levels in order to evaluate our ability to run Tinkergarten in each of our thousands of locations.
-We will only run a class in a given location once it is clear that our program can operate according to guidance at each of these levels (state, county and local park) and once we can verify that we are able to fulfill the safety requirements for that location.
+We will only run a class in a given location once it is clear that our program can operate according to guidance at each of these levels (state, county and local park).

-Every Leader and member of our central teams will complete our “Reopening Protocols” course and demonstrate understanding of our safety protocols and approach to teaching this season.
-Teaching materials and curriculum for the Creativity 2020 season have also been adapted and updated to support new safety protocols and provide the wonder, joy and delight we all know from Tinkergarten.
+Every Leader and member of our central teams complete our seasonal training courses, which includes demonstrating understanding of our safety protocols.
+Teaching materials and curriculum have also been adapted and updated to support new safety protocols and provide the wonder, joy and delight we all know from Tinkergarten.

 We have designed the Tinkergarten classroom to support physical distancing while maintaining our tight sense of community, and to provide children and adults the chance to learn from and with one another.
 We have also produced a safety checklist to highlight key safety protocols to enrolled families.

 Portions of our class like circle time, invitation and celebration which used to center around the blue tarp will take place in a communal circle.
-Each family will have a “nest” marked by a bean bag, spaced 8 feet apart to provide safe distance.
+Each family will have a “nest” marked by a bean bag, stone or other marker, spaced 6 feet apart to provide safe distance.
 The Leader and their family will move around in the center of the circle, connecting with families and facilitating interaction between families.

 Many parents feel unsure about how to help young children maintain safe distance.
 Yet, we are certain that all people, especially children, need to be outdoors, need the chance to play and need to interact with their community.
 As experts in early childhood, we also know that learning to recognize and keep personal space is an important and natural lesson of early childhood—our kiddos will just need to make their personal space bubbles a little bigger than usual during this time.

-To help kids do just that, we have developed and tested a set of tools and exercises that help teach little kids to be mindful of and maintain social distance.
-Enrolled families will have the chance to preview some of these tools with their children before the first class—and we’re confident that these clever, kid-centric approaches will make class comfortable and will help your family navigate social situations outside of class as well.
+To help kids do just that, we have developed the curriculum so that kids can maintain 3 feet of distance but still feel connected and enjoy all stages of social play.
+We have also road-tested a set of tools and exercises that help teach little kids to be mindful of and maintain social distance.
+For example, we can teach and then remind kids to move like lobsters when we want need an age-appropriate way to prompt them to give a friend a little extra space.
+Enrolled families can even use some of these tools at home with their children—and we’re confident that these clever, kid-centric approaches will make class comfortable and will help your family navigate social situations outside of class as well.

 Cloth Masks and Face Coverings

-In accordance with CDC guidance, we encourage all participants over the age of 2 to wear cloth face coverings to reduce the chance of spread, excluding any person who is exempt from mask wearing.
-We will require that masks are worn by all Leaders and families, if masks are required according to official state, county or park requirements in that location.
-Families will be notified by email if masks are required and for what ages, if masks are required in their location.
+In accordance with CDC guidance, we encourage all participants over the age of 2 who are not fully vaccinated to wear cloth face coverings to reduce the chance of spread, excluding any person who is exempt from mask wearing.
+We will require that masks are worn by all Leaders and families, if masks are required according to official state, county or park requirements in a given location.
+Families are notified by email and via an alert in their My Tinkergarten dashboard if masks are required and for whom they are required in their location.

-We’ve also shared fun and effective ways to help children get comfortable with mask wearing here.
+We’ve also shared fun and effective ways to help children get comfortable with mask wearing in this blog post.